 These substances degrade the sheath that protects nerves from damage, contribute to nutritional deficiencies, and make it more difficult for patients with diabetes to control their blood sugar levels.

-Although the opposite is also true, you might develop nerve damage if you consume too much of some vitamins, such as B6 and B12.
+However the opposite is also true, you might develop nerve damage if you consume too much of some vitamins, such as B6 and B12.

 What Are The Common Symptoms Of Peripheral Neuropathy?